-The Senior Accountant responsible for treasury management will prepare an annual budget for the treasury management function, which will bring together all the costs involved in running the function, together with associated income.
+The senior accountant(s) responsible for treasury management will prepare an annual budget for the treasury management function, which will bring together all the costs involved in running the function, together with associated income.

 7.4.
 LIST OF INFORMATION REQUIREMENTS OF EXTERNAL AUDITORS